The History of the All-Star Game - 70 Years of the Dream Classic

 Evolution and Challenges of the Fan Voting System

 The player selection method for the All-Star Game has changed significantly throughout its history.
 Initially centered on manager nominations, fan voting was introduced in 1963.
 The introduction of fan voting heightened fan engagement and dramatically increased interest in the All-Star Game.
 However, it simultaneously strengthened aspects of organized voting and popularity contests, leading to cases where players not matching their actual ability were selected.
 Situations arose where fans of specific teams voted systematically, resulting in large numbers of players from the same team being selected.
 To address this issue, NPB has repeatedly improved voting methods.
 Internet voting (introduced in the 2000s), per-person vote limits, and position-specific voting slots were implemented progressively.
-Currently, a selection method combining fan voting, player voting, and manager nominations is employed.
+As of 2024, a selection method combining fan voting, player voting, and manager nominations is employed.

 Books about Yutaka Enatsu's legend are also helpful